How to Shuffle PowerPoint Slides Randomly

 Randomize Function in VBA

-Before calling Rnd, use the Randomize statement without an argument to initialize the random-number generator with a seed based on the system timer.
+function.
+It initializes the random-number generator with a seed based on the system timer.

-Generate Random Number in VBA
+Generating Random Number in VBA

 Int((upperbound - lowerbound + 1) * Rnd + lowerbound)